keboola/object-encryptor/README.md

 the wrapper is chosen automatically by the cipher prefix.
 This means that `decryptForConfiguration` method is also capable of decrypting ciphers created by `encryptForComponent` or `encryptForProject` ciphers.
-If the wrapper is not available (key or parameters are not set or equal to those in the cipher), the value cannot be deciphered.
+If the wrapper is not available (key or parameters are not set or equal to those in the cipher), the value cannot be deciphered and an exception is thrown.

 ## Development
 Prerequisites: